BruceJinProactive/pal-mono/README.md

 The CI/CD pipeline is divided into 3 stages:

-- dev(development) - The environment for your local development.
+- dev(your local development) - The environment for your local development.
 Changes before merged into `main` branch.
 - stg(staging) - The environment for internal testing and validation.
 Changes on the HEAD of `main` branch, before merged into `prd` branch.
 - prd(production) - The environment to serve live customer traffic.
 Changes on `prd` branch.

 ### Releasing from `dev` to `stg`:

+1. If you need to use any new env variables, please let @max or @kelvin know so they can add them to the AWS config
-1. Create a feature branch `example-feature` based from `main` and make changes locally.
+2. Create a feature branch `example-feature` based from `main` and make changes locally.
-2. Make a pull request merging `example-feature` to `main`.
+3. Make a pull request merging `example-feature` to `main`.
-3. Wait for PR review and approval.
+4. Wait for PR review and approval.
-4. Submit the PR to merge `example-feature` to `main`.
+5. Submit the PR to merge `example-feature` to `main`.
-5. A staging release will be automatically triggered.
+6. A staging release will be automatically triggered.
 Join Slack channel #cicd-notifications to receive notifications.

 ### Releasing from `stg` to `prd`:

 [TODO] The process is manual for now.

+1. If you need to use any new env variables, please let @max or @kelvin know so they can add them to the AWS config
-1. Make a pull request merging `prd` to `main`.
+2. Make a pull request merging `main` to `prd`.
-2. Wait for PR review and approval.
+3. Wait for PR review and approval.
-3. Submit the PR to merge `prd` to `main`.
+4. Submit the PR to merge `main` to `prd`.
-4. A release release will be automatically triggered.
+5. A release release will be automatically triggered.
 Join Slack channel #cicd-notifications to receive notifications.

 ## Endpoints